qwertie/ecsharp/ecs/for-programming-language-pundits.md

 This is an article series for people that like to learn about programming languages.
 It is especially recommended if you're interested in adding features to Enhanced C#, either by writing macros or by helping to make the compiler.
 Everyone else should read the [article for normal coders](for-normal-coders.html).

 Note: the following is a draft.
-It is not complete and it is not up-to-date.
+It is not complete or up-to-date; most of it was written in 2012-2013.

 - [Part 1](for-pl-nerds-part-1.html)
 - [Part 2](for-pl-nerds-part-2.html)